vrmarcelino/CCMetagen/README.md

   -r REFERENCE_DATABASE, --reference_database REFERENCE_DATABASE
                         Which reference database was used.
 Options: UNITE, RefSeq or nt.
 Default = nt

   -du DEPTH_UNIT, --depth_unit DEPTH_UNIT
-                        Desired unit for Depth(abundance) measurmeents.
+                        Desired unit for Depth(abundance) measurements.
-                        Default = nc (number of nucleotides overlapping each template).
-Alternatively, you can keep the KMA default depth (number of nucleotides overlaping the template, divided by the lengh of the template).
-This is suitable for when using reference databases
-                        containing genes only (e.g. UNITE).
-If you use the 'kma' option, remember to change the default --depth parameter accordingly.
-Valid options are nc and kma -d DEPTH, --depth DEPTH
+                        Default = kma (KMA default depth, which is the number of nucleotides overlapping each template, divided by the lengh of the template).
+Alternatively, you can have abundance calculated in Reads Per Million (RPM, option 'rpm'), or simply count the number of nucleotides overlaping the template (option 'nc').
+If you use the 'nc' or 'rpm' options, remember to change the default --depth parameter accordingly.
+Valid
+                        options are nc, rpm and kma -map MAPSTAT, --mapstat MAPSTAT
+                        Path to the mapstat file produced with KMA when using the -ef flag (.mapstat).
+Required when calculating abundances in RPM.
+  -d DEPTH, --depth DEPTH
-                        Minimum sequencing depth.
-Default = 200 (200
+                        minimum sequencing depth.
+Default = 0.2.
+If you use --depth_unit nc, change this accordingly.
+For example, -d 200 (200 nucleotides) is similar to -d 0.2 when using the default '--depth_unit kma' option.
-                        nucleotides)

   -c COVERAGE, --coverage COVERAGE
                         Minimum coverage.
 Default = 20
   -q QUERY_IDENTITY, --query_identity QUERY_IDENTITY